Canoe Creek State Park: Recreation

 Canoe Lake is stocked with game fish by the Pennsylvania Fish and Boat Commission.
 Fisherman can catch bass, trout, walleye, muskellunge, pickerel and catfish during the summer and winter months at Canoe Lake.
 Ice fishing is permitted, but the thickness of the ice is not monitored.

 The sand beach at Canoe Lake is opened starting Memorial Day weekend and ending Labor Day weekend.
 Beginning in 2008 lifeguards will not be posted at the beach.

 The only motorized boats permitted on Canoe Lake are electrically powered.
 They must be properly registered with any state.
 Non-powered boats such as rowboats, canoes and kayaks must also display registration stickers from any state.

 There are eight miles of trails that are open year-round to hiking, cross-country skiing, horseback riding, mountain biking and snowmobiles.
 These trails follow the shores of Canoe Lake and pass through woodlands, wetlands, meadows and the historic limestone kilns.
 Hikers are asked to wear fluorescent orange, for safety matters, when hiking during hunting season.

 Canoe Creek State Park has a large picnic area near the lake.
 Charcoal grills are available for use.
 There are three pavilions for rent.
 Eight modern cabins are available to rent year-round.
 Each cabin sleeps six people and has electric heat, two bedrooms, living room, dining room, bathroom, and kitchen.
 Outside of the cabins are a fire ring and picnic table.
+The park also has a nine hole disc golf course.

 The Terry Wentz Education Center is open year-round, near the modern cabins, and provides brochures on the education program and the wildlife of the park.